This information is for students enrolled in courses owned by the Faculty of Health

 The criteria for eligibility is in the Assessment (Higher Education Courses) - Procedure

-Pass Conceded grade may be awarded where the following conditions are met:
+A Pass Conceded grade can only be granted when it is the last unit/credit point needed to complete your degree, and where the following conditions are met:

-- the student has not failed any hurdle requirement for the unit for which a Pass Conceded grade is being considered
+- the student has a mark of between 45 and 49 for the unit for which the Pass Conceded grade is being considered

-- the student has not been awarded a Pass Conceded grade for any other unit in a course or articulated program of courses.
+- the student has not been awarded a Pass Conceded grade for any other unit in the course or articulated suite of courses

-- the student must have received a fail grade for no more than the number of units as specified in the following table:
+- the student must have received a fail grade for no more than the number of units specified in the table below.

-The Faculty Academic Progress Committee must consult with Heads of Schools and Course Teams when deciding whether to award a Pass Conceded grade.
+- The Faculty Academic Progress and Discipline Committee will consult with the Course Coordinator/s and the School APC Chair/s when deciding whether to award a Pass Conceded (PC) grade.

-In relation to combined degree programs, a student is eligible to be considered for a Pass Conceded grade in each of the component degrees.
+- In relation to combined degree programs (e.g. Bachelor of Health Sciences / Bachelor of Arts), a student is eligible to be considered for a Pass Conceded grade in each of the component degrees.